-In a rich solution, as the copper crystallizes rapid molecular electric attraction and growth can create slight irregularities in the unit cells, which causes repeated branching and elongation of the crystallizing copper and arborescent growth.
+In a rich solution, as the copper crystallizes rapid molecular electric attraction and growth can create slight irregularities in the unit cells.
+This causes repeated branching and elongation of the crystallizing copper and arborescent growth.
 If the growth space is restricted to two dimensions as in a narrow crack, a dendritic form emerges.

 Calcite's Unique Crystal Growth

-One of the most interesting common mineral species to demonstrate this growth habit is calcite.
-It is found in lovely crystals in every mineral environment with both low and high temperature climates, and from near-surface sedimentary deposits as well as much deeper locations.
+One of the most interesting common mineral species to demonstrate crystal growth habits is calcite.
+It is found in every mineral environment with both low and high temperatures and climates.
+It is also found in near-surface sedimentary deposits and much deeper locations.

-Diverse Crystal Formation
+Fluorite Crystal Formation

 As in calcite, and other species, the variation from low to high energy also affects the complexity of the fluorite crystal formation.

 As it happens, octahedrons of fluorite require less energy to form, so we find them as a common form of this calcium fluoride.
-Cubes only require a bit more energy, which is why it is not uncommon to find both octahedrons and cubes of fluorite in the same deposit.
+Cubes require more energy, which is why it is not uncommon to find both octahedrons and cubes of fluorite in the same deposit.

-Exploring Molecular Attraction and Crystal Growth
+Molecular Attraction & Crystal Growth

 Growth continues consistently but stops when there are no molecules of the mineral left in the solution.
-This situation happens with a hopper crystal before it can complete itself and occurs because as molecules are attracted to a growing crystal, they attach sequentially from the prism faces inward.
+This happens with a hopper crystal before it can complete itself.
+As the molecules are attracted to a growing crystal, they attach sequentially from the prism faces inward.
 They are not growing from the inside out.
 They grow from inward.

 during the deposition process.